JiaRuofan/Detection-of-Cell-type-specific-DMRs-in-EWAS/README.md

 # Overview

-This repository contains the source c code for the paper Cell-type-specific DMR Detection]{Detection of Cell-type-specific Differentially Methylated Regions in Epigenome-Wide Association Studies.
+This repository contains the source c code for the paper Detection of Cell-type-specific Differentially Methylated Regions in Epigenome-Wide Association Studies.
 The code will later be packed into a R function

 # Introduction